 - have persistent purple discoloration and/or pain in the fingers, toes, ears, nose or jaw in response to cold

 These side effects are likely to be serious.
-Stop taking Sumatriptan generichealth tablets and seek medical attention straight away.
+Stop taking Sumatriptan generichealth and seek medical attention straight away.

 This is not a complete list of all possible side effects.
 Others may occur in some people and there may be some side effects not yet known.